 Students must dress appropriately for school on Free Dress Days.
 They may wear jeans that are neat and clean.
 Skirts and shorts should be of modest length – no more than one inch above the knee – and fit appropriately.
 Shirts must extend at least two inches below the waistband.
 Sleeveless tops, tank tops, crop tops, halter tops, bare midriffs, sandals, and flip flops are not to be worn to school.
-Spandex shorts, sweatpants, and leggings may not be worn.
+Costumes, boots, mary jane type dress shoes, overalls & leotards may not be worn.
 Words are not permitted on the backside of pants, shorts, or skirts.

 Dress and Grooming Guidelines